beaconcrm/beacon-sample-frontend/README.md

 Run webpack builds in development.
 Webpack automatically rebuilds when you make changes to the files in `public/`.

 Additionally, [hot reloading](https://github.com/gaearon/react-hot-loader) causes UI components to auto-update when you make changes, without the need for a page refresh.
+Hot reloading has its quirks, but it tends to save a world of time.

 ```
 yarn webpack